mkotsovoulou/ods6001a/labs/lab4_2/README.md

 In `lab4_2.py` in the text editor at top-right, write a program which will:

-Write a program to read through the `2021-07-08_clean-hashtags.tsv` and figure out the tag containing the string coronavirus with the most mentions.
+Write a program to read through the `2021-07-08_clean-hashtags.tsv` and figure out the tag containing keywords around the coronavirus such as 'virus','coronavirus', 'vaccine', 'covid' with the most mentions.

-- The program looks for lines containing the #tag that includes the word 'virus' or 'corona' or 'vaccine' and takes the second word of those lines as total mentions.
+- The program looks for lines containing the #tag that includes the word 'virus' or 'coronavirus' or 'vaccine' or 'covid' and takes the second word of those lines as total mentions.

 - The program creates a Python dictionary that maps each tag we are interested at with the number of its mentions.